Last updated: January 2026

 - Debt counsellor collects paid-up letters: Your debt counsellor will contact each creditor to get the necessary paid-up letters from.
 This will confirm that your debts are settled.

 - Debt counsellor submits Form 19: Your debt counsellor will complete and submit Form 19 to the National Credit Regulator (NCR) to apply for the Form 19 Clearance Certificate on your behalf.
-(If they don’t, be sure to remind them to do it—and follow up.)
+(If you haven’t received feedback, follow up with your debt counsellor to confirm the submission.)

 - Receive your Form 19 Clearance Certificate: The NCR then verifies that all the debts are clear and issue the Form 19 Clearance Certificate.